rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

 +++
-title = "Redux or MobX: An attempt to dissolve the Confusion" description = "Redux or MobX?
-The article shows you the differences between both state management libraries used in React.
-It gives you guidance to learn MobX vs Redux in React JS applications, when to use them and..." date = "2017-03-28T13:50:46+02:00" tags = ["React", "MobX", "JavaScript"] categories = ["React", "MobX", "JavaScript"]
+title = "Redux or MobX: An attempt to dissolve the Confusion" description = "Using Redux or MobX in your React application?
+The article shows you all the differences between both state management libraries that can be used in React.
+It gives you guidance to learn MobX vs Redux in React.js applications, their strengths and weaknesses and when to use them ..." date = "2017-03-28T13:50:46+02:00" tags = ["React", "MobX", "JavaScript"] categories = ["React", "MobX", "JavaScript"]